jratzenboeck/jratzenboeck-blog/_posts/2017-08-08-hosting-on-github-pages.md

   My aim was to see the green color when analyzing the website with
   <a href="https://developers.google.com/speed/pagespeed/" title="Google Pagespeed" target="_blank">Google Pagespeed</a>.
-  Therefore it is necessary to be able to adjust Caching behavior for the assets.
+  Therefore it is necessary to be able to adjust caching behavior for the assets.

 * <b>Fast and convenient configuration of infrastructure</b>